 Lord-Lieutenant prohibited the export of grain to any country except England.

-In Celbridge, Co.
-Kildare Katherine Connolly commissioned the building of what became known as The Connolly Folly to provide work for the local population.
+In Celbridge, County Kildare, Katherine Connolly commissioned the building of what became known as The Connolly Folly to provide work for the local population.
 Three years later she would have The Wonderful Barn built as a hedge against future food shortages.
 These structures can still be seen today.

 In June of 1741, five vessels loaded with grain were finally able to dock and unload in Galway.
 By July the price of grain finally began to readjust to pre-famine prices.